Felix-Nilsson/gpt-internship/README.md

 </p>

-MedHelp is a chatbot designed to assist medical staff and patients in finding medical information which for example are stored in journals or calendars.
+Sahlgrenska AI Hjälp is a chatbot designed to assist medical staff and patients in finding medical information which for example are stored in journals or calendars.

 It was made in python using GPT-3.5 Turbo & Streamlit.

 This is one of three projects produced as part of AI Swedens "GPT Summer Internship" for the summer of 2023, and was a collaboration between AI Sweden and Sahlgrenska University Hospital in Gothenburg.

-MedHelp is designed primarily with swedish in mind.
+Sahlgrenska AI Hjälp is designed primarily with swedish in mind.

 🔗 [Link to blog]( https://my.ai.se/projects/287)